EL NIDO PALAWAN TRAVEL GUIDE

 - TRAVELLER’S HEALTH

-There are some pharmacies in town selling the most common drugs and, in case of a more severe sickness, a medical clinic in Rizal street and another clinic in Corong Coring close to the bus terminal.
-There is no hospital in El Nido, and therefore, in case of a really bad injury, you need to go to Puerto Princesa.
+Some pharmacies in town sell the most common drugs and, in case of a more severe sickness, a medical clinic in Rizal street and another clinic in Corong Coring close to the bus terminal.
+There is no hospital in El Nido, and therefore, in case of a severe injury, you need to go to Puerto Princesa.
 Medical expenses abroad can be high.
 Don’t forget to stipulate travel insurance.
 We always do it with Worldnomad.com.
 They also offer scuba diving insurances.

 - WHAT TO SEE AND DO IN EL NIDO

 The protected area of Bacuit Bay hosts 45 paradise islands and has been named one of the most beautiful destinations in the entire world.
 The islands and beaches are grouped into tour packages: tour A, B, C & D. The several operators in town offer shared or private tour to explore the bay.
-In case for a day you don’t want to join a boat tour, you can relax in one of the beautiful beaches on the mainland.
+In case for a day you don’t want to join a boat tour, you can relax on one of the beautiful beaches on the mainland.
 We highly recommend Nacpan beach.